 These robocalls are prohibited:

-- Calls made without your prior written consent to the business
+- Those made without your prior written consent to the business

 - Calls to a residential line listed on the “Do-Not-Call Registry”

-- Calls by telemarketers and debt collectors between the hours of 8 a.m. and 9 p.m.
+- By telemarketers and debt collectors between the hours of 8 a.m. and 9 p.m.

 - Calls that do not provide the name of the caller, identify the business behind the call and provide a contact phone number or address